Small-group health coverage at a glance

 Association Health Plans

 Depending on the rules in your state, you may be able to join an association and gain access to an association health plan (AHP) for your employees.
-The Trump Administration has proposed new rules that would expand access to AHPs as early as mid-2018.
+The Trump Administration implemented new rules in 2018 in an effort to expand access to AHPs.
+However, a federal judge ruled in March 2019 that several key aspects of the new rules are unlawful.
+The Trump Administration could appeal that ruling, but the judge also gave them the option to revise the new AHP rules.

 What if you decide to not offer benefits?